ermuur/smart-id-documentation/FAQ.md

 # Error handling
-## How to handle error 471 (No suitable account of requested type found, but user has some other accounts)
+## How to handle error 471 (No suitable account of requested type found, but user has some other accounts)?
 User is having Smart-ID Basic account which can only be used in Swedbank's and SEB's internet bank.

 Following message should be displayed: